hasan-sh/20-questions/README.md

 ### Arguments:

 - `-r` : Specifies the number of repetitions.
 - `-p` : Specifies which bot to play against.
 The options are "Entropy", "Base", or "Random".
+More bots are available in different branches.
 - `-url` : Specifies the URL of the dataset to use.
 This dataset should be running on a local server.

 ## Prerequisites